wireapp/wire-docs/src/how-to/support/on_site_visit.md

 1. Set up a group call as above (at least Clients A and B connected normally via SFT).
 2. Have Client C — who **cannot** reach the SFT server directly via HTTP — attempt to join the call.
    - On windows or linux workstations, this is easily done, by changing the 'hosts' file, adding the SFT servers in question as 127.0.0.1.
-   - The client should fall back to connecting via a Restund (TURN) relay.
-The SFT and the Restund server must have UDP connectivity between them for this path to work.
+   - The client should fall back to connecting via a TURN relay.
+The SFT and the Coturn server must have UDP connectivity between them for this path to work.
-   - Verify Client C successfully joins the call via TURN, and that audio is established between all participants.
+   - Verify Client C successfully joins the call, and that audio is established between all participants.
 3. Confirm (via log inspection) that Client C's media path is flowing through the TURN server rather than directly to SFT.
-4. End the call and verify clean teardown.
+4. End the call and verify clean teardown for all participants.
 5. Collect logs from all participants for evidence.

 ---